imnd/tachyon/README.md

 - XSLT template system;
 - flash messages;
 - component for publishing js and css resource files.
+- global helper shortcut functions for simplifying access to singletons.

 Tere is also JS library.
 It consists of separated components that can be selectively pluged to the page.
 They are all clearified of whitespaces and glued together in one bundle you can serve up to the browser in a single <script> tag.
 A compressed gzip version also created to reduce traffic.